Pilot License Costs Explained

 How Much Does it Cost to Get Your Pilot License?

 Love heights?
 Or traveling the world while earning a fantastic wage?
-You can achieve all these dreams straight out of high school.
+You can start pursuing your goals while still in high school.
 Or you may be considering a career change after many years of corporate America.
 Becoming a pilot is an easy career decision these days.

 Leopard Aviation has success stories of graduating pilots, and within four years, the pilot is flying commercial jets making $125,000.
 Not many careers offer this even after a 4-year degree is earned.
 Not to mention, the time to earn your commercial pilot license is only 12-15 months, enabling you to find success much faster than your college-bound comrades; some students take longer depending on your personal learning abilities, schedule, and finances.

-How long does it take and what does it cost to get a license to fly commercially and be a professional?
+How long does it take?
+And what pilot license costs are there to cover to fly commercially and be a professional pilot?

 Each of your pilot certificates will build onto the next one.
 You will need 1,500 hours of flying to fly a commercial jet.
 Your private pilot flight hours and instrument rating hours will contribute to the total hours in your flight log that are necessary to earn your commercial license.
-You can get much of this time by buying it — IE by renting a plane.
-The cost to rent a small single engine plane varies between schools and the time of year, but you can expect hourly rates ranging between $189 – $225 an hour to rent a plane and you can share that costs 50/50 with another pilot.
+You can get much of this time by buying it as well as the most affordable method is to become a certified flight instructor.
+The cost to rent a small single-engine plane varies between schools and the time of year, but you can expect hourly rates ranging between $189 – $225 an hour to rent a plane and you can share that costs 50/50 with another pilot.
 That is called “time building”.
+And when you become a certified flight instructor, the flight school will pay you to fly and teach other flight school students – another flight school win win.

 But, most pilots don’t do that.
 They get an additional license and they teach flying; it’s called a Certified Flight Instructor license (CFI).